Raising a Riot: Box office

 The film was the eighth most popular movie at the British box office in 1955.
-Kinematograph Weekly called it a "money maker".
+Kine Weekly called it a "money maker".

 According to the National Film Finance Corporation, the film made a comfortable profit.
+This success was attributed to More's appeal.

 Critical

+The Monthly Film Bulletin wrote: "This unpretentious film contains a good deal of simple charm and affectionate humour.
+The central idea, of a man having to cope with woman's work for a while and finding it exhausting, leads to a number of entertaining episodes.
+Unfortunately, the artificiality of the incidents centred on the American wife stands out in contrast, and in the latter half of the film one feels the unwelcome intrusion of "plot" into a comedy previously developed agreeably from natural situations.
+The film finally peters out in a series of irrelevant gags and gimmicks.
+The direction, though, is well-paced, and exploits the central situation with obvious relish."

+Kine Weekly wrote: "Harum-scarum, yet intensity human technicolor domestic comedy. ...
+Picture is made up of a series of gags, but all are good and securely attached to a strong and compelling sentimental thread. ...
+The exterior settings are delightful and, together with the natural dialogue, smooth the round off the polished rustic pump."

 The New York Times wrote, "Withal, it makes agreeable entertainment.
-Mr. More is a comical chap, particularly when he has a dog to cope with, as he had in the memorable Genevieve...Raising a Riot is an amiable little film"; while more recently, the Radio Times called it "an inconsequential, one-joke comedy, kept moving by the polished More, but old-fashioned and rather flat"; and AllMovie described how the film "goes off on several directions, many of them hilarious: some of the best scenes involve the kids' ongoing feud with a bunch of American children."
+Mr. More is a comical chap, particularly when he has a dog to cope with, as he had in the memorable Genevieve...
+Raising a Riot is an amiable little film";